 Book a kids eye exam online or contact our eye care center today.
-At Wisconsin Vision you'll find expert, caring vision services for children, including patients with special needs.
+At Wisconsin Vision, you'll find expert, caring vision services for children, including patients with special needs.
 Our pediatric optometrists provide eye exams for children aged 3 and older.
 If your child is younger than 3 years old, please contact us for a referral to a pediatric ophthalmologist.

-Comprehensive Exams for eye health
+for optimal eye health

-Specialized vision care for pilots, athletes & driving
+for pilots, athletes & driving

-Treatments for dry eye, digital eye strain & other vision problems
+digital eye strain & other vision problems

 Our optometrists provide Menomonee Falls residents with individualized care, taking the time to educate you about your eye health and answer any questions you may have.

 Our state-of-the-art eye care center in Menomonee Falls includes the latest equipment used to diagnose eye disease and vision impairment.
-Our eye doctors use early diagnosis, preventative treatments and a patient-focused philosophy to provide the highest level of eye and vision care to you and your family.
+Our eye doctors use early diagnosis, preventative treatments, and a patient-focused philosophy to provide the highest level of eye and vision care to you and your family.

 Our Menomonee Falls optometrists see patients for any type of eye problem, including:

-Often our patients ask if it’s “worth” seeing an eye doctor for a bump on the eyelid, a sudden vision change or eye irritation.
+Often our patients ask if it’s “worth” seeing an eye doctor for a bump on the eyelid, a sudden vision change, or eye irritation.
 In a word: Yes!
 You only get one pair of eyes, so when in doubt, see an eye doctor.
 If necessary our optometrists can refer you to a suitable specialist.

 Our eye doctors accept more types of vision insurance than other Menomonee Falls optometrists.
 You can get a free consultation with a vision care specialist to learn more about our affordable eye care options.